E-Thiel/ArtVision/README.md

 - **sign-in.jsx**: Signin form component.
 Once the user is correctly logged in, it generates a token that is stored as a cookie or in the local storage (as you prefer) and redirects to the homepage.

 Both register.jsx and sign-in.jsx share multiple CSS properties, and use the registersignin.css stylesheet

+### Backend

+The repository is located at https://github.com/rotiadi/ArtVision